qmk/qmk_firmware/users/kuchosauronad0/readme.md

 9. [Secret Macros](#secret-macros) [[documentation](https://github.com/qmk/qmk_firmware/blob/master/users/drashna/readme_secrets.md)]

 # [Overview](#overview)
-Thanks to drashna and the people of the discord server and everyone else in the qmk_firmware/users/ directory :)
+Thanks to [drashna](https://github.com/drashna) and the people of the discord server and everyone else in the qmk_firmware/users/ directory :)

 ## [Keyboard Layout Templates](#keyboard-layout-temple)
-This borrows from @jola5's "Not quite neo" code.
+This borrows from [jola5](https://github.com/jola5)'s "Not quite neo" code.
 The code of the userspace is shared between all keyboards, so that one can maintain functionality of all keyboards at once by modifying a few files in a central location.

 This makes adding tap/hold mods, or other special keycodes or functions to all keyboards super easy, as it's done to all of them at once.